pjtunstall/0-shell/README.md

 ### Job control

-This 0-shell meets the stated requirements for the optional extension project job-control, although not yet the following extra features implied by the example:
+My 0-shell meets the stated requirements for job-control, although not yet the following extra features implied by the example:

 - two additional flags for `ls`, namely `-r` (reverse) and `-R` (recursive)
 - redirection between file descriptors: `2>&1` (is `2>1` a typo?)

-I have implemented a feature not stated in the instructions but implied by the audit questions: execution of arbitrary external binaries (apart from the commands we had to re-implement).
-I'm now also mimicking Bash's behavior when Python is launched from 0-shell as a background process, using process groups.
+While the instructions tell us to obey the same principles as 0-shell, one of the job-control [audit questions](https://github.com/01-edu/public/blob/master/subjects/0-shell/job-control/audit.md) implies that it should now launch external binaries.<sup id="ref-f5">[5](#f5)</sup> I've squared this circle by keeping my custom versions of the listed externals, and, for other externals, forking the process and letting the child exec the given command.

 ## Regarding the name